 The terminal and the UICC shall support the PPS procedure in order to use transmission parameters other than the default values.
 The alternative parameters are indicated in the ATR.
-The interpretation of these parameters is according to ISO/IEC 7816-3 [11].
-The terminal shall select a value within the range indicated by the UICC as defined in ISO/IEC 7816-3 [11].
+The interpretation of these parameters is according to ISO/IEC 7816-3 [11]. and to the first TBi (i > 2) after T=15 in the ATR as defined in table 6.3 in clause 6.3.
+3. For PPS1 the terminal shall select a value within the range indicated by the UICC as defined in ISO/IEC 7816-3 [11] and complemented in clause 6.3.2.
+The terminal shall select a value indicated in the first TBi (i > 2) after T=15 for PPS2.
+The value selected depends upon the features supported by the terminal.
+The content of PPS2 is coded the same way as the first TBi (i > 2) after T=15.